-COMPANION GARDENING is an excellent way to keep the balance in ones garden.
-It adds biodiversity and used in gardening and agriculture, plants are grown in proximity to one another for pest control, pollination and shelter for beneficial wildlife.
+COMPANION GARDENING is an excellent, non - toxic method, to add biodiversity and balance to one's garden.
+When it is used in gardening and agriculture, plants are grown in proximity to one another for pest control, pollination and shelter for beneficial wildlife.
 It maximizes the use of space and increases plant productivity.

 Plants do have a control over the environment, their distinct qualities all contribute to the eco system.
 I group companion planting into four categories: Attraction, Repulsion, Amendment and Protection.
 Here are just a few examples.